yaesoubilab/SimPy/README.md

 1. To generate (thread-safe) realizations from various probability distributions.

 ** SamplePathClasses.py **
-1. To record a sample path (prevalence) as the function of simulation time.
+1. To record a sample path (prevalence) as the function of simulate time.
 2. To graph sample path(s).

 ** StatisticalClasses.py ** \
 To calculate sample mean, sample standard deviation, min, max, q-th percentile, t-based confidence interval, empirical bootstrap confidence interval and percentile interval for:
 1. random variable X when realizations of X are available in batch,
 2. random variable X when realizations of X become available over time,
-3. random variable X(t) when X(t) is a continuous function of simulation time,
+3. random variable X(t) when X(t) is a continuous function of simulate time,
 4. random variable Z = X-Y, and
 5. random variable X = X/Y.